FAQs

 See the Prescription Justice Policy Platform.

-What about buying cheaper prescription drugs from Canada?
+What about buying cheaper prescription drugs from Canada and other countries now?

 Americans need lower prices now.
-Prescription Justice vociferously advocates for regulatory and legislative reforms, and public policies generally, that help patients safely import prescription drugs for themselves at prices they can afford.
+Prescription Justice vociferously advocates laws, regulations, and policies that protect the access patients currently have to safely import prescription drugs for themselves at prices they can afford and to expand that access.

 Why are prescription drug prices so much higher in the U.S. than in other countries?

-Drug prices are subject to different interventions, policies, and controls in most other countries that keep prices much lower for the same drugs sold in the U.S. The U.S., instead, allows drug companies to charge whatever the market will bear.
-That means the highest prices for the greatest corporate profits.
+In most other countries, drug prices are subject to different laws, regulations, and policies that keep prices much lower for the same drugs sold in the U.S. For Medicare, but not the private market, the U.S. recently began negotiating prices on ten of the most costly drugs for the government and patients.
+Otherwise, the U.S. allows drug companies to charge whatever the market will bear.
+That means the highest prices are charged to American patients for the greatest corporate profits for the pharmaceutical companies.

 Are there ways to find lower-cost medication in the U.S.?

-Sometimes, yes.
+Yes.
 There are many ways you can find more affordable medication in the U.S., but it takes a lot of work.
-Generic drugs in the U.S. are often much cheaper than in Canada, particularly for older drugs on which manufacturers compete for market share.
+Generic drugs in the U.S. are often much cheaper than in Canada, particularly for older drugs on which many manufacturers compete for market share.
 For patented brand-name drugs, the prices in Canada and other countries are usually much lower.

 We’ve created our RX Savings page to help you find relief.